-Welcome to the website of the Lichfield Waterworks Trust, formerly known as the Friends of Sandfields Pumping Station.
-We are a Charitable Incorporated Organisation registered charity number 1160873 whose objective is to save the Grade II* listed redundant waterworks at Sandfields, Lichfield.
+Lichfield Waterworks Trust a registered charity number 1160876 set up to save the Grade II* listed redundant waterworks at Sandfields, Lichfield.

 Sandfields Pumping Station is a Grade II* listed site that is possibly one of the most overlooked yet important pieces of social and industrial heritage that Britain has.
 There is a strong argument that this building and its Cornish beam engine possibly saved a million lives from death by cholera.
 Unfortunately it is also an example of our heritage industrial heritage that is at risk.P